Unlocking 3D Affordance Segmentation with 2D Semantic Knowledge: Methodology

-The final stage of our framework specializes this general-purpose backbone for the downstream task of prompt-guided affordance segmentation.
-For this purpose, we introduce the \textbf{Cross-modal Affordance Segmentation Transformer (CAST)}, an architecture designed to seamlessly fuse the learned representations with multimodal prompts.
+In the final stage, we adapt the CMAT-pretrained backbone for the prompt-guided affordance segmentation task.
+We employ a lightweight segmentation transformer based on a standard co-attentional architecture to efficiently fuse geometric and prompt features.